 - Planned and delivered a national transition conference at Alder Hey on 29th June 2018 attended by over 110 delegates.
-Excellent evaluation. - 2nd Transition publication 'The 10 Steps Transition Pathway: Improving Transition for Children in Hospital Settings' in the International Journal of Nursing December 2018, Vol. 5, No. 2, pp. 1-11.
-Link http:// ijnnet.com/current-ijn. - Delivered multiple local, regional and international presentations. - Newsletter continued to share transition information Trust-wide. - Contributed to transition research i.e. Kings Fund Jan 2019. - Locally worked with two large Liverpool GP practices to re-engage GP's in the transition of their patients. - Maintenance of the transition exception register which informs North West Ambulance Service of names and details of all young people over 18 years who remain under the care of paediatric services.
-Therefore the young person should come to Alder Hey A&E. - Non clinical appointments offered to all young people over the age of 17 years with complex neuro disabilities to discuss transition to adult services.
+Excellent evaluation - 2nd Transition publication 'The 10 Steps Transition Pathway: Improving Transition for Children in Hospital Settings.
+International Journal of Nursing December 2018, Vol. 5, No. 2, pp. 1-11.
+Link http://ijnnet.com/current-ijn - Delivered multiple local, regional and international presentations - Newsletter continued to share transition information Trust wide - Contributed to Transition research i.e. Kings Fund Jan 2019 - Locally worked with two large Liverpool GP practices to re-engage GP's in the transition of their patients - Maintenance of the transition exception register which informs North West Ambulance Service of names and details of all young people over 18 years, but remain under the care of paediatric services therefore the young person should come to Alder Hey A&E - Non clinical appointments offered to all young people over the age of 17 years with complex neuro disabilities to discuss transition to adult services. - Continued work to develop a pathway for Young People with complex neuro-disabilities from paediatric specialist respiratory physiotherapy to adult respiratory physiotherapy - Continue to engage with schools in Education Health and Care Plan (EHCP) planning for young people with complex neuro-disabilities - Continued delivery of multi-agency transition training - Developed patient and parent information leaflet relating to the 'mental capacity act' (MCA), 'Deprivation of liberty and Safeguards' (DOL's) and 'best interest' in partnership with Edge Hill University (currently out to consultation)

-- Continued work to develop a pathway for young people with complex neuro-disabilities from paediatric specialist respiratory physiotherapy to adult respiratory physiotherapy. - Continue to engage with schools in Education Health and Care Plan (EHCP) planning for young people with complex neuro-disabilities. - Continued delivery of multi-agency transition training. - Developed patient and parent information leaflet relating to the 'Mental Capacity Act' (MCA), 'Deprivation of Liberty and Safeguards' (DOL's) and 'best interest' in partnership with Edge Hill University (currently out to consultation).
+Key priorities for 2019/20

-Key Priorities for 2019/20
+- Further develop work on transition of patients with complex conditions as per CQUIN for 2018/19 - Implement the transition folder for children with a long term condition, to hold all their transition specific information in and their personal transition plan

-- Further develop work on transition of patients with complex conditions as per CQUIN for 2018/19. - Implement the transition folder for children with a long term condition, to hold all their transition specific information in and their personal transition plan. - Planning a third National Transition Conference, to be delivered in partnership with Lancashire, Manchester, NW Coast SCN, MHT, Claire House and Alder Hey, as a North West approach to transition to be held in June 2018. - Development of a 'capacity, decision making and best interest' information leaflet in partnership with Edge Hill University. - Continue to implement transition specialty by specialty Trust-wide.
+- Planning a third National Transition Conference, to be delivered in partnership with Lancashire, Manchester, NW Coast SCN, MHT, Claire House and Alder Hey, as a North West approach to Transition to be held in June 2018 - Development of a 'capacity, decision making and best interest' information leaflet in partnership with Edge Hill University - Continue to implement Transition specialty by specialty Trust wide